 There are many ICS forms (see above links) and reports that should be generated by the Incident Management Team.

-Examples of Incident Command Structure forms that should be completed and made available to the public can be found on various websites including:
+FEMA.gov has a booklet that includes examples of Incident Command Structure forms that should be completed and made available to the public:

 An Incident Action Plan (IAP) is the central tool for planning during a response to a disaster or emergency.
 The IAP is prepared by the Planning Section Chief with input from other appropriate sections and units of the Incident Management Team.
 It should be written at the outset of the response and revised continually throughout the response.

 Some of the more useful documents that should be made available to the public include:

 - ICS201: Incident Briefing form (current actions, organization, resources, etc)

 - ICS204: Division Assignment List

 - ICS206: Medical Plan

 - ICS232: Resources at Risk